Democratic Rep. Joaquin Castro passes on Senate run in Texas

 It also sharpens the field into focus for Republican incumbent John Cornyn, who even without Castro may still face his first serious re-election challenge since joining the Senate in 2002.
 Air Force veteran MJ Hegar, who nearly won a House seat last year and became an overnight Democratic sensation over her viral campaign ads, announced a Senate run last week.

-Castro announced his decision in an interview with Hearst Newspapers .
+Castro announced his decision in an interview with Hearst Newspapers.

 “If and when I run for another office, it is likely to be something that takes me back home to Texas,” he said.